Five County Juvenile & Youth Rehabilitation Center

 You can support your loved ones at Five County Juvenile & Youth Rehabilitation Center on InmateAid, if you have any immediate questions contact the facility directly at 208-624-1345 ext 104.

-The Five County Juvenile & Youth Rehabilitation Center is a medium to low-security detention center located at 423 North 2300 East St. Anthony, ID that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Five County Juvenile & Youth Rehabilitation Center is a medium to low-security detention center located at 423 North 2300 East St. Anthony, ID that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Five County Youth Rehabilitation Center is a county owned and operated perimeter secure facility operating under the Balanced Approach of Restorative Justice principles providing community protection, accountability, and competency development.